The benefits of the Business Arbitration Scheme for small businesses

 Businesses that wish to use BAS, or indeed any form of ADR, should consider drafting an appropriate dispute resolution clause into their commercial contracts or into terms and conditions, before any dispute arises.

 A proactive approach is necessary because, unlike litigation, the use of ADR requires the agreement of the parties to the dispute, and that agreement is often harder to reach once the dispute has actually arisen.
-A free dispute resolution clause for BAS can be found here.

 In the current climate of rising court fees, the benefits of ADR, together with the certainty that BAS brings in terms of cost, timeframe, and result, provide an attractive proposition for small businesses seeking more effective dispute resolution tools at their disposal.